erezsh/Preql/docs/getting-started.md

 ## Install

-Ensure you have Python 3.8 or up installed on your system.
+Important: Ensure you have Python 3.8, or above, installed on your system.

 Install using pip: